Kenneth1995-star/IR_project/README.md

 The dataset is derived from content sourced from the Wikimedia Foundation / Wikipedia community, and is provided under the [Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)](https://creativecommons.org/licenses/by-sa/3.0/) license.
 Attribution: Wikipedia contributors.

+### NLTK data
+This projects also makes use of `punkt` and `corpora` from NLTK, which will be downloaded automatically.

 ---

 ## Project Structure